Some people with disability are at a higher risk from COVID-19.

 If you have completed your primary dose course of COVID-19 vaccination, check if you are eligible to get a booster vaccination.

-Some people, including residents in disability care facilities, are also now eligible to receive a winter COVID-19 vaccine (second booster).
+Some people, including residents in disability care facilities, are also now eligible to receive an additional booster (second booster).

 Book your vaccination